-- Subject to subregulation (3), the regulator must grant the registration if satisfied about the matters referred to in subregulation (2). - (2) The regulator must be satisfied about the following: - (a) the application has been made in accordance with this Division;
+- (1) Subject to subregulation (3), the regulator must grant the registration if satisfied about the matters referred to in subregulation (2). - (2) The regulator must be satisfied about the following: - (a) the application has been made in accordance with this Division:

-- Part 5.3 Registration of Plant Designs and Items of Plant - (b) the item of plant is not registered under a corresponding WHS law; - (c) the item of plant is: - (i) located in [this jurisdiction]; or - (ii) located outside [this jurisdiction] and circumstances exist that justify the grant of the registration; - (d) if the applicant is an individual, the applicant: - (i) resides in [this jurisdiction]; or - (ii) resides outside [this jurisdiction] and circumstances exist that justify the grant of the registration; - (e) if the applicant is a body corporate, the applicant's registered office: - (i) is located in [this jurisdiction]; or - (ii) is located outside [this jurisdiction] and circumstances exist that justify the grant of the registration; - (f) the applicant is able to ensure compliance with any conditions that will apply to the registration.
+- (b) the item of plant is not registered under a corresponding WHS law; - (c) the item of plant is: - (i) located in [this jurisdiction]; or - (ii) located outside [this jurisdiction] and circumstances exist that justify the grant of the registration; - (d) if the applicant is an individual, the applicant: - (i) resides in [this jurisdiction]; or - (ii) resides outside [this jurisdiction] and circumstances exist that justify the grant of the registration; - (e) if the applicant is a body corporate, the applicant's registered office: - (i) is located in [this jurisdiction]; or - (ii) is located outside [this jurisdiction] and circumstances exist that justify the grant of the registration; - (f) the applicant is able to ensure compliance with any conditions that will apply to the registration.